 Glossy laminates have a high sheen and reflect ambient light to the viewer much like a mirror, or a panel of un-coated glass.
 This is less than ideal if the print is to be hung on a wall directly across from a bright source of light such as a window.
 The reflection can obscure the viewers ability to see the image below the lamination.
 If the print is to be illuminated from above by spot-lights etc., or by ambient room illumination, then glossy may be a viable option.
 Glossy tends to be of a higher contrast than semi-matte or matte and gives the illusion of a higher level of detail in the print.
 This higher contrast provides the image with more “snap” and punchier color.
 This surface shows fingerprints, dust and water-spots easily.

-Velvet surfaces are the least reflective.
-They have a soft and slight pebbly texture, allowing for maximum light “break-up” at the surface.
-This type of surface may be ideal is difficult environments where the image hangs directly across from large windows or bright sources of light.
+Crystal surfaces are the least reflective.
+They have a soft and slight crystal texture, allowing for maximum light “break-up” at the surface.
+This type of surface may be ideal in difficult environments where the image hangs directly across from large windows or bright sources of light.
 This material hides scratches extremely well.
-And the 5 mil vinyl material is very durable.
-Because of the fragile nature of photographic emulsions, we strongly recommend that any photographic print used for display be laminated or placed behind glass.
+And the 4 mil vinyl material is very durable.
+Because of the fragile nature of prints, we strongly recommend that any print used for display be laminated or placed behind glass.

 Please know that we can monitor and respond during our regular business hours: M-F 8:30 am to 5:30 pm Mountain time.